 In order to have the most success with seedlings, among other things you should give them a proper diet.

-Worm castings are a superfood for all plants.
+Worm castings are a superfood packed with plant nutrients appropriate for all indoor plants and outdoor plants.
 Seedlings all the way up to established plants will benefit if you add this nutrient-rich soil amendment.

-Earthworms eat organic matter including food waste, old plant material, even spent coffee grounds.
+Earthworms eat organic matter including food waste, decaying root systems, old plant material, even spent coffee grounds.
 If you’re a vermicomposter, you probably have a bin of red wigglers going.

 You may have heard that healthy soil equals healthy plants and it’s true.
-Worm castings help fight off plant diseases!
+Worm castings go a long way to help fight off plant diseases!

 It also boosts chitinase (enzyme), humic acid (decomposed material), essential nutrients, and minerals.
 For example, it’s high in nitrogen, phosphorus, phosphate, potassium, potash, sulfur, magnesium, calcium, sodium, iron, manganese, copper, zinc, and boron.